 Endowment investments.
-The total of endowment investments is \$4.1 billion, a \$257.3 million decrease over the prior year.
-Additional new gifts were offset by investment losses and the spending distribution resulting in the decrease.
+The total of endowment investments is \$4.4 billion, a \$359.8-million increase over the prior year.
+Additional new gifts and strong investment earnings were the primary drivers of this increase.

-From a net position perspective, earnings from the endowment are expendable; however, about two-thirds of the earnings are restricted as to use by the donors.
+From a net position perspective, earnings from the endowment are expendable; however, about two-thirds of the earnings are restricted as to use by donors.
 A significant portion of the unrestricted earnings, the remaining one-third of the endowment, is internally designated by the University for scholarships, fellowships, professorships and research activities.

-Including endowment investments held by the nine related foundations reported as component units, the combined University system endowment was just under \$6 billion as of June 30, 2016.
+Including endowment investments held by the nine related foundations reported as component units, the combined University system endowment was just under \$6.2 billion as of June 30, 2017.